 Festival favourite Solana's rich and inventive sonic tapestry encompasses folk idioms, modal jazz and experimental grooves.

-Hedera is a quintet brought together by a desire to lean into the slower & more delicate side of European folk traditions.
+Chamber folk quintet brought together by a desire to lean into the slower & more delicate side of European folk traditions.

 Egyptian/English collaboration.